- layout your novel;

 - generally, keep all your writing and research in one handy place.

 Two things have happened since I last posted.
-The first is I have been swayed by all the authors who have said that Scrivener is the must-have writing package.
+The first is I have led by all the authors who have said that Scrivener is the must-have writing package.
 Secondly, I have, at last, taken a deep breath and sent off my first short story to a magazine.

 Many author blogs talk about Scrivener and how it takes the stress out of the organisation of your novel.
 The package is not cheap so it was a bit of a commitment for me to pay out this money.
 I have since found out that you can get a free 30-day trial to test the package before you buy.
 At the time I did not know this so went straight into purchasing.